fangohr/finmag/README.md

 - The code has been developed from 2011 to 2018 by [Hans Fangohr](http://fangohr.github.io)'s group at the University of Southampton (UK) and European XFEL GmbH (Germany).

+- The GitHub page of the project with the most recent version is https://github.com/fangohr/finmag.

 - This is a working prototype which is not polished, with some (in large parts outdated) attempts at documentation.
 There is also some outdated code in the repository.

 - We do not consider the codebase, documentation, and other content of sufficient quality to encourage uptake in the community.
 (Experts are welcome!)
 This is primarily a resource problem.